+New Zealand.
 In the Fair Trade chain, producers receive around 4.5% of the product's sale price, compared to just 0.6% in traditional trade.
 This makes fair trade a great tool for promoting change and redistributing wealth.
-As consumers, we have more power than you might imagine.
+As consumers, we have more power than you the fair trade movement is steadily gaining ground. might imagine.
 Businesses and consumers around the world can transfer wealth to poorer countries - easily and directly - by simply buying fair trade.

 Currently, fair trade is a small alternative market - it hardly amounts to 0.01% of world trade - but it is significant.
-With more than 1,200 Fairtrade certified producer organisations operating in 74 countries, the fair trade movement is steadily gaining ground.
+With more than 1,200 Fairtrade certified producer organisations operating in 74 countries,